2p4b/signal/README.md

 # Signal

-Use Signal to build and Event Driven Elixir application
+Use Signal to build an Event Driven Elixir application

 Supports:
 - Command Dispatching